-A full day of attendance is defined as a student being present for six (6) of seven (7) periods on Monday, for three (3) of the four (4) extended periods on Tuesday and Thursday, and at least two (2) of the three (3) extended periods on Wednesday and Friday.
+A full day of attendance is defined as a student being present for six (6) of seven (7) periods on Monday, for three (3) of the four (4) extended periods on Tuesday and Thursday, and for at least two (2) of the three (3) extended periods on Wednesday and Friday.

-Class attendance is defined as the student being present and in class for at least 50% of an assigned class period.
+For the purposes of this policy, class attendance is defined as the student being present and in class for the majority of an assigned class period.